thiagokokada/blog/posts/2024-08-21/01-an-unordered-list-of-hidden-gems-inside-nixos.md

 But yes, the difference is not enough to make a significant impact, and it is not the objective anyway.
-The real reason for the rewrite is to make it easier to colaborate.
+The real reason for the rewrite is to make it easier to collaborate.
 I hope one day we also have someone brave enough to rewrite the `nixos-rebuild` script in something saner.

 ## [`boot.initrd.systemd`](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/system/boot/systemd/initrd.nix)